MiDo-kun/Dijkstras-Algorithm-Simulation/README.md

 # Dijkstra's Algorithm Simulation

-Dijkstra's Algorithm is a web application that uses p5.js, a JavaScript framework library, to simulate how Dijkstra's algorithm works.
+Dijkstra's Algorithm Simulation is a web application that uses p5.js, a JavaScript framework library, to simulate how Dijkstra's algorithm works.
 The project allows visitors to understand how the algorithm works in real-time by animating the entire process of the algorithm.
 This project aims to help fellow developers gain a better understanding of how the algorithm works in real-world scenarios.

 The application is designed to be user-friendly and interactive.
 Users can define the speed of the algorithm and animate the algorithm according to their preferences, such as finding the shortest path or the shortest path tree.